 The above would mean, "move the columns that are found in

 D to cursor

 Fetch Statement Specifics

 Many of the examples used the

-FETCH statement in a sort of demonstrative way that is hopefully self-evident but the statement has many forms and so it's wroth going over them specifically.
+FETCH statement in a sort of demonstrative way that is hopefully self-evident but the statement has many forms and so it's worth going over them specifically.
 Below we'll use the letters

 D for the names of cursors.
 Usually